Dr Trudi Tate

 In College, Dr Tate edits the Clare Hall Review.
 She was a Tutor from 2001-19, Assistant Senior Tutor 2019-21, and Praelector from 2014-19.
 She ran the family activities for many years, was the administrator of the Intimate Engagements concerts, and set up the Clare Hall Literary Talks series in 2013.
 This brought leading contemporary writers to Clare Hall, including Ali Smith, Olivia Laing, Christina Koning, and Francis Spufford.
 In 2015, the focus turned to the writings of Virginia Woolf, attracting large audiences from town and gown.
 Dr Tate also ran series of literary talks at Lucy Cavendish College, focusing on Virginia Woolf and her contemporaries.

-Outside College, Dr Tate is Aurora Fellow, supporting Indigenous Australian postgraduate students in Oxford and Cambridge.
+Outside College, Dr Tate was for ten years Aurora Fellow, supporting Indigenous Australian postgraduate students in Oxford and Cambridge.
 She is Director of Literature Cambridge, which offers summer courses and online study sessions taught by leading scholars, most from Cambridge.

 - Trudi Tate, A Short History of the Crimean War (I. B. Tauris, 2019).
 ISBN: 9781848858619